-The Al & Malka Green Artists' Health Centre is a facility in the Family and Community Medicine Program at Toronto Western Hospital.
+The Al & Malka Green Artists' Health Centre is a facility in the Family and Community Medicine Program.
 Equipped with an Acoustic Studio and Movement Assessment Studio with a sprung floor to aid in diagnosis and treatment.
 The Centre is the only clinic of its kind in Canada that specializes in serving the entire artistic community.

 The Centre is an integrative outpatient clinic offering both medical and complementary care.
 Clinic services include acupuncture, chiropractic medicine, craniosacral therapy, registered massage therapy, MBCT group programs, naturopathic medicine, physiotherapy, psychotherapy, group psychotherapy, and shiatsu therapy.
 There is also a Nurse Practitioner to care for all patients and access to a family physician.